ThreeHats/auto-wall/README.md

 ## Quick Start Guide

 1. **Open an image**: Click "Open Image" or "Load from URL" to import your battle map
+2. **Navigate the view**: Use scroll wheel to zoom, right-click and drag to pan
-2. **Pick detection mode**:
+3. **Pick detection mode**:
    - For maps with clear lines, use edge detection (default)
    - For maps with with distinct colors for the walls or background, enable "Color Detection" and select colors
-3. **Fine-tune results**: Use the sliders to adjust detection sensitivity
+4. **Fine-tune results**: Use the sliders to adjust detection sensitivity
-4. **Clean up walls**: Switch to "Deletion" mode and select on unwanted walls
+5. **Clean up walls**: Switch to "Deletion" mode and select on unwanted walls
-5. **Bake the mask**: Click "Bake Contours to Mask", and use the drawing tools to make any final adjustments
+6. **Bake the mask**: Click "Bake Contours to Mask", and use the drawing tools to make any final adjustments
-6. **Export to Foundry**: Click "Export to Foundry VTT" to generate wall data
+7. **Export to Foundry**: Click "Export to Foundry VTT" to generate wall data

 ## Usage Guide